 Bringing civility back

-So what can businesses do?
-If companies want to better retain their employees then they need to take action.
+So what can your organization do?
+If you want to better retain your employees then you need to take action.
 The below strategies can be adopted in order to drive greater civility in the workplace and ultimately, improve employee retention.

 1. Include civility in your code of conduct/company values

-Help employees to contribute to creating a positive workplace culture by setting out a clear code of conduct which incorporates civility.
+Help employees to contribute to creating a positive workplace culture by setting out a clear code of conduct that incorporates civility.
 For example:

 “We have an open feedback culture”